-From my forthcoming collection of short stories, The Echoing Green and Other Stories
+From my forthcoming collection of short fiction, The Echoing Green and Other Stories

 5:30, the clock said.
 Things were winding down in the warehouse.